Golfer Slaps Alligator On The Tail: Cody Gribble Gets Buzz And Backlash [Video]

 “The gator looked like he needed some exercise.
 But he was sitting right there in the way and, you know, I guess I was trying to get some adrenaline going somehow.
 But I wasn’t really afraid of it.
 They’re not going to catch you a couple of steps down.
 They’re going to get you really quick early, but if I’m not in its way — I’m right behind him — it’s not going to happen.”

 The general consensus to Gribble slapping an alligator on the tail proves that many people did not realize that such an action could cause an alligator to turn tail and run away.
-Others are warning people not to attempt to perform the same tail-slapping feat that Cody did if they ever run into an alligator because the outcome could be deadly.
+Others are warning people not to attempt to perform the same tail-slapping feat that Cody did if they ever run into an alligator, because the outcome could be deadly.

-Others on social media are criticizing Cody for “messing with” the alligator in the first place, even though the video does not show the alligator being harmed.
+Yet and still others on social media are criticizing Cody for “messing with” the alligator in the first place, even though the video does not show the alligator being harmed.

 [Featured Image by Matt York/AP Images]